Ecosystem Restoration Professionals - Providing Design, Construction & Ecosystem Credits throughout the U.S.

 Join our growing team!
 Please visit our new Career Opportunities tab for our current openings.

 Gearing up for Spring!
 March 2014 Warm weather is right around the corner and Ecotone getting ready.
 Construction of our second greenhouse is currently underway!

 What is one to do during the coldest winter in

 memory when everyone is stuck inside?
 Well Ecotone tried something new and different, as least for us – promote a bike race on the property.

 On January 19th, Ecotone and Fast Forward Racing hosted a 5k run and a 4 hour cross bike relay.
-Check out a few photos here.
+Check out the story and a few photos here.

 Ecotone & Towson University

 Wooly Bugger Restoration Site

 Sean McDonough (in photo above), Caroline Stanley, and Scott McGill met with 16 students from Towson University at the Wooly Bugger restoration site in Hereford, MD on November 22, 2013.
 The students are currently taking Dr. Vanessa Beauchamp's Wetland Ecology class.
 We had a wonderful afternoon discussing the wetland restoration project, legacy sediments, and wetland seed banks.